grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 {{% admonition type="note" %}}
 The 'App registration' must include the `GroupMember.Read.All` API permission for group overage claim calls to succeed.

-Admin consent may be required for this permission.
+Admin consent might be required for this permission.
 {{% /admonition %}}

 #### Configure the required Graph API permissions